shhutc18/README-Generator/Develop/README.md

 ## Contributing
-me
+Shelby Hutchinson

 ## Tests
-yes
+N/A

 ## Questions
-If you have any questions about the repository, or would like to open an issue, contact me directly at hi.
-You can find more of my work at [hi](https://github.com/hi/).
+If you have any questions about the repository, or would like to open an issue, contact me directly at shhutc18@gmail.com.
+You can find more of my work at [shhutc18](https://github.com/shhutc18/).